 Finally, remember that your low carb journey is for you and nobody else.
 Do what works best for your body and don’t compare yourself to others.
 We are all on our own low carb journeys and we are all unique!

-There you have it, the ten most frequently asked questions about low carb dieting!
-I hope this article has given you some helpful information and encouraged you to give low carb a try.
+There you have it, the ten most frequently asked keto questions about low carb dieting!
+I hope this article has given you some helpful information and encouraged you to try low carb.
 Remember, low-carb is not a diet, it’s a lifestyle!
 And once you make the switch, you’ll never look back.

 If you’re ready to get started, we recommend starting with our Thinlicious™ 28-Day Metabolism Reset, which is designed to introduce you to the Thin-Adapted System and help you retrain the way your body burns fuel in just four weeks.
 Get it HERE.